AESS Assessment Process

 - be relevant to the unit.

-As Figure 1 shows, assessment is cyclical and activities reoccur to ensure data is used for continuous and sustained improvement of measurable outcomes.
-It also illustrates that in connection with the unit mission and goals, there are six critical activities units will undertake in the assessment process:
+Assessment is cyclical and activities reoccur to ensure data is used for continuous and sustained improvement of measurable outcomes.
+In connection with the unit mission and goals, there are six critical activities units will undertake in the assessment process:

 - Identify outcomes for each goal